Join the conversation...

 Every year, one student from each faculty is presented with a Co-op Student of the Year Award for exceptional contributions to one or more of their work term employers.
 These awards take place towards the end of the winter term and celebrate student achievements from the winter, spring and fall terms of the previous calendar year.

-Receive a gift certificate redeemable at Waterloo's Retail Services.
+Receive a gift certificate redeemable at the University's W-Store.

 Receive a framed recognition plaque.

 Have a personal photograph taken, which will appear with an article about your award and will be presented in various university publications.